Day 1: Hanoi, Vietnam

 Day 7: Phong Nha, Vietnam

-- Sleep in until 10 am to get some rest after a night’s travel than enjoy a late morning cycle into Bong Lai village.
+- Sleep in until 10 am to get some rest after a night’s travel than enjoying a late morning cycle into Bong Lai village.

 - In the afternoon bike to the brilliantly named Pub With Cold Beer.
 Take a chance to relax there; play some volleyball, eat some food and jump in the river.